tehtbl/python-ctapi/README.md

 # How to Use

-This is an example how you can use the library:
+This is an example about how you can use the library
 ```
 #!/usr/bin/env python2